SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 > **Info**: LWM2M protocol resources cannot be edited.

 Example: In the following screenshot you can see an example device protocol.
 This object should be used with a temperature sensor to report a temperature measurement.
 It also provides resources for minimum/maximum measured values and the minimum/maximum range that can be measured by the temperature sensor.
-An example measurement unit is “degrees Celsius”.
+An example measurement unit is "degrees Celsius".

 ![Example protocol2](/images/device-protocols/lwm2m/lwm2m-temperature-example.png)